BSPQ22-23/BSPQ23-E5/README.md

 Create database and give user permissions
 >/* DELETE 'HotelManagementDB' database*/
-DROP SCHEMA IF EXISTS HotelManagementDB;
+DROP SCHEMA IF EXISTS HotelManagerDB;
 /* DELETE USER 'spq' AT LOCAL SERVER*/
 DROP USER IF EXISTS 'spq'@'localhost';
 /* CREATE 'HotelManagementDB' DATABASE */
-CREATE SCHEMA IF NOT EXISTS HotelManagementDB;
+CREATE SCHEMA IF NOT EXISTS HotelManagerDB;
 /* CREATE THE USER 'spq' AT LOCAL SERVER WITH PASSWORD 'spq' */ CREATE USER IF NOT EXISTS 'spq'@'localhost' IDENTIFIED BY 'spq';
-/* GRANT FULL ACCESS TO THE DATABASE 'spq' FOR THE USER 'HotelManagementDB' AT LOCAL SERVER*/ GRANT ALL ON HotelManagementDB.* TO 'spq'@'localhost';
+/* GRANT FULL ACCESS TO THE DATABASE 'spq' FOR THE USER 'HotelManagementDB' AT LOCAL SERVER*/ GRANT ALL ON HotelManagerDB.* TO 'spq'@'localhost';